jaegertracing/documentation/content/docs/next-release-v2/faq.md

 ## Why is the Dependencies page empty?

 The Dependencies page shows a graph of services traced by Jaeger and connections between them.
-When you are using `all-in-one` binary with in-memory storage, the graph is calculated on-demand from all the traces stored in memory.
-However, if you are using  real distributed storage like Cassandra or OpenSearch/Elasticsearch, it is too expensive to scan all the data in the database to build the service graph.
+When you are using  in-memory storage, the graph is calculated on-demand from all the traces stored in memory.
+However, if you are using  real distributed storage like Cassandra, Elasticsearch, or OpenSearch it is too expensive to scan all the data in the database to build the service graph.
 Instead, the Jaeger project provides "big data" jobs that can be used to extract the service graph data from traces:

   * https://github.com/jaegertracing/spark-dependencies - the older Spark job that can be run periodically
   * https://github.com/jaegertracing/jaeger-analytics - the new (experimental) streaming Flink jobs that run continuously and builds the service graph in smaller time intervals